maluicr/EpiGeostats/README.md

 # Getting started

+EpiGeostats comes with a vignette which relies on Pandoc to compile the document.
+If you are using RStudio IDE (which has a bundled version of Pandoc) no action is required for vignette compilation.
+Otherwise, you will need to install Pandoc (https://pandoc.org/installing.html).

 The installation of EpiGeostats needs compilation, hence it requires to have Rtools in the system.
 Moreover, the stand-alone software dss.c.64.exe is required to run EpiGeostats.
 Therefore, two prior steps are required to run EpiGeostats for the first time:

-1. download Rtools and run the installer (select the default options),
+1. download Rtools and run the installer (select the default options)
-2. download dss.c.64.exe.
+2. download dss.c.64.exe

-After downloading dss.c.64.exe from https://github.com/maluicr/dss, create a folder called “input” in the working directory, add the zipped dss.c.64.exe.zip inside and unzip the file into the same folder.

-You may execute these actions from your R console, running the following code:
+You may execute these actions from your R console running the code below.
+This code will also create a folder in the working directory named 'input', where dss.c.64.exe will be stored.
+All files written with EpiGeostats functions will also be stored in that same folder.

 ```{r, eval = F}
 # -----------------------------------------
 # Step 1, if not installed, installs Rtools
 # -----------------------------------------